zlsun/FullscreenClock/README.md

 FullscreenClock
 ===============

-A chrome extension displaying a clock in top-right corner in fullscreen mode
+A chrome extension displaying a clock in the top-right corner in fullscreen mode